 Simple carbohydrate reduction is an important dietary factor for skin health.
 Carbs like pasta, refined sugar, and white bread increase cortisol levels, which increases skin breakouts.
 Instead of choosing white bread, opt for whole grain bread or choose veggies over pasta.

-Avoid consuming dairy products.
+Dairy could be a source of inflammation for many individuals.
 Cow’s milk can cause excess sebum production, which can cause clogged pores and acne.
 Switch from cow’s milk to a non-dairy alternatives such as almond milk, coconut milk, soy milk, or goat’s milk.

 Although there are benefits of some alcohol in the form of wine and the resveratrol antioxidant, alcohol takes precedence over all other metabolisms in the body.
 Red wine’s resveratrol helps remove free radicals from the body; however, because wine is basically fermented sugars, it can cause numerous skin problems when consumed in excess.
 Beer is even worse than wine because it is loaded with sugars and salts, which causes dehydration and places stress on the liver.
 Finally, hard liquors have additives and are corrosive to the body.